eitancoronel/Chess-Mate/README.md

 # UR3 Robot Playing Chess
-The results from this project can be seen here: https://www.youtube.com/watch?v=HJsMiX6PEWk&t=0s&ab_channel=EitanCoronel
+The results and a full explanation from this project can be seen here: https://www.youtube.com/watch?v=HJsMiX6PEWk&t=0s&ab_channel=EitanCoronel

 For any question feel free to reach me on linkedin: https://www.linkedin.com/in/eitan-coronel/